 Drinking Straw Firestarters

-Using cotton balls soaked in vaseline or petroleum jelly is probably the cheapest way to make firestarters.
-Adding a drinking straw to the equation takes this trick up a notch by making your firestarters more compact, visible and waterproof.
+Using cotton balls soaked in vaseline or petroleum jelly is probably the cheapest way to make a DIY firestarter.
+Adding a drinking straw to the equation takes this trick up a notch by making your firestarters more compact, visible, and waterproof.

 Pine Cone Firestarters

 Sawdust is dry and fibrous, making it very flammable.
-If you mix it in with some wax, dryer lint and a bunch of cotton balls, you’d have a very potent firestarter.
+If you mix it in with some wax, dryer lint, and a bunch of cotton balls, you’ll have a very potent firestarter.

 To make these, whip out your muffin tin and line it.
 Next, put a mix of sawdust, dryer lint, and cotton balls into each cup.
 Pour melted paraffin wax into it and wait for it to dry.
-It looks like a modification of the egg carton firestarter minus cutting up tough cardboard.
-It doesn’t hurt that they do look like real muffins, too.
+This DIY firestarter looks like a modification of the egg carton firestarter minus the tough cardboard.
+It doesn’t hurt that the sawdust muffins do look like the real deals, too.
 Just make sure nobody eats them!

-This, my friends, is where the firestarter comes to save the day.
+This is where a homemade fire starter comes to save the day.

-Keeping a firestarter in your pack not only lends convenience, it also increases your chances of survival.
-They’re very easy to make and cost next to nothing.
+Keeping a firestarter in your pack not only lends convenience; it also increases your chances of survival.
+It’s very easy to make and costs next to nothing.
 There’s no reason a prepper should be caught dead without a stash or two.

-Just remember in making your firestarters, make sure to exercise safety at all times.
+Just make sure to exercise safety at all times when making any DIY firestarter.
 Always use a double boiler when you’re melting the wax.
-Melting them over direct fire is otherwise hazardous and should be avoided at all cost.
+Melting them over direct fire is otherwise hazardous and should be avoided at all costs.
 Lining your workspace with wax paper makes the cleanup easier, too.

 Well, that’s about it.
-Any other cool ways to make firestarters that we might have missed?
+Any other cool homemade fire starter ideas you want to share?
 Let us know in the comments below!